redstrate/redstrate.com/content/software/realm-of-chaos/index.md

 <!--more-->
 ---

-This is my attempt at building a rogue-like game for the first time, but I'm pretty happy with it's feature set.
+This is my attempt at building a rogue-like game for the first time, but I'm pretty happy with its feature set.
 The whole thing is still full of programmer art.

 ![Screenshot of one the game areas](screenshot.webp)